dermotreynolds/old.dermotreynolds.github.io/_posts/2017-05-12-14-azure-function.md

 ![](/images/Azure-Function-02.png)

-Here is the code for our Azure Function that I deployed:
+Here is the code for our Azure Function mentioned above:

 ~~~~~~
 using System.Net;